makii42/hubot-drumpf/README.md

 hubot-drumpf
 ============

-A tiny script to "make your Hubot great again!
+A tiny script to "make your Hubot great again!"